josevnz/grafana/Dashboards/README.md

 ![](json_api_datasource_mock.png)

-And next create a [Dashboard](https://grafana.com/docs/grafana/latest/dashboards/); For our example we will monitor available RAM in Kbytes over time:
+And next create a [Dashboard](https://grafana.com/docs/grafana/latest/dashboards/); For our example we will monitor available RAM in K bytes over time:

 ![](available_memory_kbytes.png)